 Monitored Alarm System Discount

-This 5% discount is available on homes that have an actively monitored burglary and fire alarm system.
+Homes that have an actively monitored burglary and fire alarm system qualify for this 5% discount.
 It can also be applied at any point during the policy period.

 To learn more about home insurance policies, check out these other articles: